 Drug-Free Work Environment

-Johns Hopkins University recognizes that alcoholism and other drug addictions are illnesses that are not easily resolved by personal effort and may require professional assistance and treatment.
-Faculty, staff, and students with alcohol or other drug problems are encouraged to take advantage of the diagnostic, referral, counseling, and preventive services available throughout the university.
+Johns Hopkins University and Johns Hopkins Health System recognize that alcoholism and other drug addictions are not easily resolved by personal effort and may require professional assistance and treatment.
+Faculty, staff, and students with alcohol or other drug problems are encouraged to take advantage of the diagnostic, referral, counseling, and preventive services available throughout the university and health system.
 Procedures have been developed to assure confidentiality of participation, program files, and medical records generated in the course of these services.

-As a condition of employment, each faculty and staff member and student employee must agree to abide by the university Drug-Free Workplace Policy, and to notify the divisional human resources director of any criminal conviction related to drug activity in the workplace (which includes any location where one is in the performance of duties) within five days after such conviction.
-If the individual is supported by a federal grant or contract, the university will notify the supporting government agency within 10 days after the notice is received.
+As a condition of employment, each faculty and staff member and student must agree to abide by the university and health system drug-free workplace policies, and to notify the divisional human resources director of their criminal arrest or conviction related to drug activity in the workplace (which includes any location where one is in the performance of duties) within five days after the arrest or conviction.
+If the individual is supported by a federal grant or contract, the university and health system will notify the supporting government agency within 10 days after the notice is received.